GEEGABYTE1/Data_Strcuture_SearchEngine/README.md

 - `BiDirectional LinkedList`: Views the Bidirectional LinkedList

-# Controsl for Sorting Algorithm Search Engine
+# Controls for Sorting Algorithm Search Engine
 - `/quit`: Quits the Engine and returns to the main engine
 - `Bubble Sort`: Views the basic Bubble Sort Algorithm
 - `Merge Sort`: Views the basic Merge Sort Algorithm